bright/new-www/content/blog/tips-for-digital-marketers-on-how-to-cooperate-with-software-developers.md

 **Here are some examples of tools useful for web testing:**

 * [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=pl) – an extension that covers all essential web performance metrics assessment by Google.
 * [WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) – a helpful extension to check out if the fonts and their colors match your brand guidelines.
 * [WhatRuns](https://chrome.google.com/webstore/detail/whatruns/cmkdbmfndkfgebldhnkbfhlneefdaaip) – an extension to find out what frameworks, tags, and other tech are used on various pages.
 I won’t say it works perfectly but it can help you discover some benchmarks.
 * [Ahrefs SEO Toolbar](https://chrome.google.com/webstore/detail/ahrefs-seo-toolbar/hgmoccdbjhknikckedaaebbpdeebhiei) – Ahrefs extension for checking out if metadata and headlines are properly implemented – SEO website structure in one place.
 * [Google Tag Assistant](https://tagassistant.google.com/) – Google tool to help you test analytics and advertising tags.

+## Always assume good intentions

+**We all have a common goal here**.
+We want to create a product that will benefit the users.
+Both sides might have different backgrounds, perspectives, and various ways of communicating.
+It may be challenging to be on the same page sometimes.

+Despite all of that **you should help developers understand your perspectives and listen to their side**.
+Eventually, insights from them might help you make better solutions for your users supporting your marketing goals at the same time. 😉